Why is my dog twitching in their sleep? Vet's guide to dreaming vs seizures

 - Twitching accompanied by vomiting or diarrhea

-If you are concerned your dog is having a seizure which lasts longer than 5 minutes (status epilepticus) or they have had multiple seizures in a 24-hour period, you need to take them to an emergency veterinarian immediately.
+If you are concerned your dog is having a seizure that lasts longer than 5 minutes (status epilepticus) or they have had multiple seizures in 24 hours, you need to take them to an emergency veterinarian immediately.

 Remember, twitching is a normal part of your dog’s sleep and dream cycle, but it’s important to know the difference between twitching and the abnormal neurological activity seen with seizures and other medical conditions.
 That way, both you and your pup can rest easy!

-`Struggling to get your canine companion to get the shuteye they need to thrive?
-Then be sure to check out our vet's guide to how to a get a dog to sleep.
+Struggling to get your canine companion to get the shuteye they need to thrive?
+Then be sure to check out our vet's guide on how to get a dog to sleep.
+Or if you’re the one struggling to hit your eight hours and are tired of your canine alarm clock, discover our tips on how to get your dog to sleep later in the morning.

 PetsRadar Newsletter